andraztori/marrakesh/architecture.md

 - Run full auction simulation with current controller states
 - Calculate performance metrics for campaigns and sellers
 - Use `next_controller_state()` to calculate new controller states based on targets
-- Adjust campaign pacing based on impression/budget targets using `ConvergeControllerProportional`
+- Adjust campaign control variables based on impression/budget/average value targets using `ControllerProportional`
-- Adjust seller boost factors based on cost balance (for dynamic boost sellers) using `ConvergeControllerProportional`
+- Adjust seller boost factors based on cost balance (for dynamic boost sellers) using `ControllerProportional`
 - Repeat until convergence (no changes in an iteration)

 This phase ensures campaigns and sellers operate optimally before observation begins.
 The `SimulationConverge` struct manages this process, encapsulating the marketplace and controller states.